Astrabit-ST/rdiscord_sdk/README.md

 - Pending callbacks and events are accessible
 - Some functions return an array, usually the result being at [0] and an object at [1] (such as Discord::UserManager.get_current_user)
 - Images will likely not be supported on many platforms aside from mkxp-z, as mkxp-z has the ability to create bitmaps from strings
+- Some network manager events and methods return/take in an array of bytes (integers from 0-255, similar to a byte array in C#) rather than how you'd expect in C++

 As mentioned above, some functions return arrays.
 An easy way to deal with these would be to:
 ```rb